Living in the Moment: How ISFPs Thrive in a Fast-Paced World

 2. Sensory Exercises: Engage your senses in everyday activities.
 Feel the water on your skin when washing dishes, smell the ingredients while cooking, or listen to the music you love.
 It’s about finding wonder in the ordinary.

-3. Mindful Art Creation: Whether it’s painting, writing, or playing music, let your art be an expression of your present feelings.
+3. Mindful Art Creation: Whether painting, writing, or playing music, let your art express your present feelings.
 Don’t worry about perfection; focus on the process and how it makes you feel.

 4. Breathing Exercises: Simple yet powerful.
 Take a few minutes each day to focus solely on your breathing.
 It’s like hitting the reset button on your mind.